 Based in large part on research conducted at the OSUCCC – James from 1999-2008, the Centers for Disease Control’s Evaluation of Genomic Applications in Practice and Prevention working group recommends that all newly diagnosed CRC patients be screened for Lynch syndrome.
 The OSUCCC – James has done this since 2006 to help reduce morbidity and mortality in colorectal cancer patients and their at-risk relatives, who can also benefit from increased surveillance methods if they too are found to have Lynch syndrome.

-The Ohio Colorectal Cancer Prevention Initiative includes 42 hospitals throughout Ohio that will implement the Lynch Syndrome screening program at their own institutions.
-They will advise patients and their physicians of the results, offer genetic counseling and make high-risk cancer surveillance recommendations to patients and family members found to have Lynch Syndrome.
+The OCCPI includes 50 hospitals throughout Ohio that will implement the Lynch syndrome screening program at their own institutions.
+They will advise patients and their physicians of the results, offer genetic counseling and make high-risk cancer surveillance recommendations to patients and family members found to have Lynch syndrome.

-It is estimated that the Ohio Colorectal Cancer Prevention Initiative will save nearly 1,000 years of life among Ohioans.
+It is estimated that the OCCPI will save about 639 years of life among Ohioans.

-And to prevent ovarian and uterine cancers, women with Lynch Syndrome may choose to have a hysterectomy including removal of their ovaries once they are finished having children.
+And to prevent ovarian and uterine cancers, women with Lynch syndrome may choose to have a hysterectomy, including removal of their ovaries, once they are finished having children.